The mathematics of Septoku

-The game of Septoku is a Sudoku variant played on a grid of hexagons.
-The puzzle was invented in 2006 by Bruce Oberg \cite{Oberg}.
-Septoku is played on a hexagonal board of side 4 with 37 cells, as shown in a sample puzzle in Figure~\ref{fig1}a \cite{USPC2006}.
-We label the cells on the board by numbering them sequentially (Figure~\ref{fig1}b).
+Sudoku is one of the most popular pencil and paper puzzles, and has sprouted a seemingly endless series of variations.
+Witness the many recent books chock-full of exciting new variants on the Sudoku theme \cite{Tridoku,Battle,Mutant}.

+One variation is to consider the puzzle on a hexagonal rather than square grid.
+Bruce Oberg invented such a variation in 2006 and named it ``Septoku" \cite{ObergPuz}.
+The name derives from the fact that seven is a significant number for this puzzle.
+Septoku fit nicely into the seven theme at the 2006 conference ``Gathering 4 Gardner 7", where it was Bruce Oberg's exchange gift \cite{ObergPuz}.

+Figure~\ref{fig1}a shows a sample Septoku puzzle, and Figure~\ref{fig1}b the numbering of the 37 hexagonal \textbf{cells}.
 We will refer to a \textbf{row} of the board to include not only the horizontal rows, but also the ``diagonal rows" parallel to the other sides of the board.
 For example the cells numbered $\{1$,$2$,$3$,$4\}$ form one row, as do the cells $\{1$,$5$,$10$,$16\}$ and $\{3$,$8$,$14$,$21$,$28\}$.
-We will abbreviate these three rows as ``row 1$\rightarrow$4", ``row 1$\rightarrow$16" and ``row 3$\rightarrow$28".
+We will abbreviate these as ``row 1$\rightarrow$4", ``row 1$\rightarrow$16" and ``row 3$\rightarrow$28".
+In general, any subset of the board that must contain distinct symbols will be called a \textbf{region}.

-The puzzle is to fill the 37 cells with seven symbols (the numbers 1 to 7) such that \begin{packed_enumerate} \item Each row contains different symbols.
+The puzzle is to fill the 37 cells with \textbf{seven} symbols (the numbers 1 to 7) such that \begin{packed_enumerate} \item Each row contains \textit{different} symbols.
 There are seven rows in each of three directions, so 21 rows in all.
-Note that most rows contain \textit{less} than 7 cells. \item The seven \textbf{circular regions}\footnote{Geometrically, a circular region is clearly a hexagon of side 2, but we refer to it as a circle to avoid confusion between the board or cell shape (also hexagons).} (with grey centers) must each contain all seven symbols.
-For example the cells $\{1, 2, 5, 6, 7, 11, 12\}$ must contain all of the numbers 1 to 7. \end{packed_enumerate} We will refer to a circular region by its center, i.e. ``circle 6" refers to the cells $\{1$, $2$, $5$, $6$, $7$, $11$, $12\}$.
-As a visual aid in all large diagrams, each circular region is marked by a grey circle.
-In general, any subset of the board that must contain distinct symbols will be called a \textbf{region}.
+Note that most rows contain \textit{less} than 7 cells. \item The seven \textbf{circular regions} (hexagons of side two) must each contain all seven symbols.
+For example the cells $\{1,$$2$,$5$,$6$,$7$,$11$,$12\}$ must contain all of the numbers 1 to 7.
+These circular regions are denoted by gray circles as a visual aid to the solver\footnote{This helpful suggestion is due to Nick Baxter.}.
+Note that the circles overlap. \end{packed_enumerate} Henceforth, we will refer to a circular region as a \textbf{circle}; a particular circle is identified by its center, i.e. ``circle 19" refers to cells $\{12$,$13$,$18$,$19$,$20$,$25$,$26\}$.

-A puzzle is created using a blank board with a number of seeds filled in (Figure~\ref{fig1}a).
-The puzzle is to fill out the rest of the board so the above rules are satisfied, such a completed board will be called a \textbf{valid} board.
+A puzzle is defined by a blank board with some cells filled in, called \textbf{givens} (Figure~\ref{fig1}a).
+The puzzle is to fill out the remaining cells so that the above rules are satisfied, such a completed puzzle will be called a \textbf{valid} board.
 A well-crafted puzzle has only one solution.
-Bruce Oberg has created several pages of enjoyable Septoku puzzles of varying difficulty starting from 7 to 13 seeds \cite{ObergPuz}.